Celso Amorim

-Celso Luiz Nunes Amorim (born 3 June 1942) is a Brazilian diplomat who served as Minister of Foreign Affairs from 20 July 1993 to 31 December 1994 under President Itamar Franco and again from 1 January 2003 to 31 December 2010 under President Luiz Inácio Lula da Silva.
-He was Minister of Defence from 5 August 2011 to 31 December 2014 under President Dilma Rousseff.
+Celso Luiz Nunes Amorim (born 3 June 1942) is a Brazilian diplomat who served as Minister of Foreign Affairs from 1993 to 1994 under President Itamar Franco and again from 2003 to 2010 under President Luiz Inácio Lula da Silva.
+He also served as Minister of Defence from 2011 to 2014 under President Dilma Rousseff.

 Before his appointment as Minister of Foreign Affairs by Lula, Amorim served as Brazil's ambassador to the United Kingdom.
 On 7 October 2009, Amorim was named the "world's best foreign minister" by Foreign Policy magazine blogger David Rothkopf.
-On 5 January 2023, Amorim was appointed as Chief Advisor for Foreign Policy by Luiz Inácio Lula da Silva.
+On 5 January 2023, Amorim was appointed as Chief Advisor to the President for Foreign Policy during Lula's second presidency.

 Early life and academic career

 Amorim was born in Santos, São Paulo, on June 3, 1942.

 He graduated from the Rio Branco Institute, a graduate school of international relations run by the Ministry of External Relations, in 1965, and obtained a post-graduate degree in International Relations from the Diplomatic Academy of Vienna in 1967.

 Amorim was a professor of Portuguese language at the Rio Branco Institute, as well as professor of political science and international relations at the University of Brasília.
 He is a permanent member of the Foreign Affairs Department of the University of São Paulo Institute of Advanced Studies.